1. Introduction

 Selected Component mode lets you edit an occurrence's properties without opening the file separately.

-6.14 Model State support
+6.15 Model State support

 Flow supports Inventor Model States.
 When a document has multiple model states, the panel shows the properties for the active model state.

-7. Hover — live model inspection
+7. Hover — live interactive property inspection

 Hover is a real-time inspection tool for assemblies.
 Activate it from the ribbon, move your mouse over any component, and a tooltip appears with your selected property data.